max-mapper/websocket-stream/readme.md

 ## extras

-the `metadata` event has the full websocket event

 you can pass in a custom protocol to the constructor as the second argument

 `require('websocket-stream').WebsocketStream` is the raw constructor